decenomy/SOVE/.github/ISSUE_TEMPLATE.md

 <!--- Remove this description and sections that do not apply -->

 This issue tracker is only for technical issues related to Phore Core.
-General Phore questions and/or support requests and are best directed to the [Phore Discord](https://discord.gg/sbgdcdv).
+General Phore questions and/or support requests and are best directed to the [Soverain Discord](https://discord.gg/soverain).

 ### Describe the issue